1954 Italian expedition to K2: Return home

 On 3 August the news of the success reached Italy but, in accordance with an earlier collective agreement suggested by Floreanini, the names of the climbers who had reached the summit were kept secret.
 Their triumph was very big news in Italy, but internationally it made less impact than the previous year's ascent of Everest, which had been boosted by the coronation of Elizabeth II.
 After some recuperation the party left base camp on 11 August (Note: Desio had departed on 7 August to resume his geological research for the scientific aspects of the expedition.) with Compagnoni going ahead, wanting to hasten to Italy for hospital treatment.
 Lacedelli, with Pagnini's medical support, preferred to take things more slowly to try to avoid unnecessary amputations of his fingers.
 Mahdi was much the worst affected and went to hospital in Skardu, eventually having nearly all his fingers and toes amputated.
+Upon returning to his home village of Hasanabad in the Hunza Valley he reportedly put away his ice axe and never climbed a mountain again.
+Due to his mutilated hands and feet, he was unable to find work for years and struggled to provide for his family.
+No apology was ever offered from the two Italian climbers, nor did Mahdi receive any additional financial compensation.
+It took until after his death in December 1999 for the narrative to be righted when Mehdi and Bonatti's crucial role in the ascent was recognized by the CAI in 2007.